Social and emotional learning

 - Healthier eating and using exercise as a way to manage emotions

-- Improved emotion awareness and management, resulting in fewer outbursts and acts of violence towards self and others
+- Improved awareness and management of emotions, resulting in fewer outbursts and acts of violence towards self and others

 - Healthier peer and adult relationships